Japan`s Summer Beetle-mania Begins as the KABUTO MUSHI (rhinocerous beetles) and KUWAGATA MUSHI (stag beetles) Emerge from the Soil!

 When John, Paul, George and Ringo arrived in Japan back in 1966, screams of delight filled the air.
-Last year (2017), during his Japan Tour, Paul McCartney proved that he could still get crowds of women screeching – and there was even some excitement over a re-mastered version of the Sgt.
-Pepper album, put out recently to commemorate the golden anniversary of its release.
+As recently as 2018, Paul McCartney proved that he could still get crowds of women screeching – and there was even some recent excitement over a re-mastered version of the Sgt.
+Pepper album, put out to commemorate the golden anniversary of its release.

 Since beetles are one of the largest groups of insects (which includes lady bugs and fire-flies along with about 400,000 other species!)
 I had better be more specific and tell you that I`m talking about a special fondness for two particular types, which have over the centuries grown large (and developed impressively large with very “masculine” features in the males) while sucking the abundant sap which has flowed from the trees in the SATOYAMA (carefully tended woods in and around traditional hamlets).
 KABUTO MUSHI (rhinocerous beetles) and KUWAGATA MUSHI (stag beetles).
 It`s something that has been going on for centuries, and the excitement aroused (often expressed in boyish shouts of glee!) each summer with the emergence of these amazing insects will persist long after the Fab Four have been forgotten by the general public.

 This past weekend, it almost felt and sounded as if some rock stars had dropped by to play a gig.
 One of the local dads, announced that the beetles had emerged from the soil – and that he`d be leading an expedition into the woods to collect some – squeals of excitement, screeches of delight… a dozen boys aged 4-11, ran home to get their special nets and bug cases (mushi kago) their flashlights and their boots (in Japan, even little kids on an insect hunt are all equipped with the official “gear”.